Behavior Management: Every Day Strategies and Techniques

 This course is offered for 0.15 ASHA CEUs (Intermediate level, Professional area).

-Shirley Ryan AbilityLab (OH-362) is approved as a provider of nursing continuing professional development by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-(OBN-001-91), OH-362, 9/01/2020-130onKAS
+The Shirley Ryan AbilityLab is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+This CNE is being offered for 1.5 contact hours of continuing nursing education.

 Financial: Receives an Honorarium for teaching this course from the Shirley Ryan AbilityLab.